COMP3021-2025Spring/comp3021-2025spring-classroom-pa3-starter/README.md

-# PA2 - LLM ChatManager
+# PA3 - LLM ChatManager

-We have already practiced how to build a configurable persistence framework in the LLM ChatManager in PA1.
-Since we have got the database containing thousands of serialized sessions, we can perform statistical analysis and generate profile from them.
-In this PA, you will need to implement the profile functionalities in the `SessionManager` class.
+In PA2 we implemented the `generateProfile` method using functional programming.
+One of the advantages of functional programming is that it is easier to be parallelized, which can boost the profiling process.
+In this PA, you will implement three versions of `generateProfile`: base (serial), parallel, and thread pool.
+The testcases will evaluate your implementation regarding the performance and correctness of the profiling process.

 ## Demo